neilmix/simple-html-macro/README.md

   For example, using `<my-tag />` syntax is best avoided.
 The reasons for this are complicated and historical.
 [Read more here.](https://jakearchibald.com/2023/against-self-closing-tags-in-html/)

+- **Dynamic modifications to tag definitions are not supported.**

+  Once a tag is defined, it cannot be redefined.
+This is a limitation of the web component API.

 ## Arcane Details

 - **Macros are replaced in-line, with no obtrusive parent container tags.**

   For example, suppose you have this template:
   `<template type="macro" tag-name="my-tag"><span>one</span> <span>two</span></template>`

   And this HTML:
   `<span>before</span> <my-tag></my-tag> <span>after</span>`

   Your content will render as:
   `<span>before</span> <span>one</span> <span>two</span> <span>after</span>`

 - **Custom tags and templates via this library are not true web components.**